 If you know when your ancestors immigrated to the New World, you can check immigration records for information about their home country.
 To search effectively, you'll need to know the port where your family entered the country and the year in which they came.
 Records from Castle Garden and Ellis Island are especially helpful if your family emigrated in the late 19th or early 20th centuries.

 If your family came over before that, or if you want to find more information, you can also check ship passenger lists for your family members.
 These lists frequently included information about the passengers' last known residence or general nationality.

 Search Census Records

 Census records are another great resource.
 On most census forms, the census taker had to fill out the place of birth.
 For first-generation immigrants, this was their birth country which will often correspond to their surname's nationality.
 Some census years also ask about native language, which gives you an even more reliable indicator of nationality.

 These days, you can take your research to the next level using genetic genealogy.
 DNA testing can offer clues about the origin of your surname by matching you up with other people who have the same DNA sequence and are related to you within a few generations.
 By comparing your tree to the family trees of other matches, you can find common ancestors with established home countries.
 This type of research requires some investment of time and money, but it's a very effective way to establish the nationality of your surname.

 Look for Clues in the Name

-Prefixes, suffixes, and other spelling clues in the name can reveal its nationality.
+Prefixes, suffixes, and other spelling clues in the name can reveal the nationality of a surname.
+For example, Italian names are unique in that they typically end with a vowel sound.
 Studying these indicators is another way to find out where your surname comes from.

 Learning about the nationality of surnames can give additional perspective to your genealogy research.
 This information can provide clues about the culture and customs that were familiar to your ancestors, and it may even help you learn about their immigration experience.